web-tools42/replit-desktop/README.md

 # repl.it-electron
-Native Electron app for  https://repl.it
-Supports Discord rich presence using DiscordRPC library.
+Native Un-Official Electron app for  https://repl.it Supports Discord rich presence using DiscordRPC library.
 Supports working with two windows at a time.
 Compared to browsers with tabs.